yabellini/SitioAcademico/content/blog/2022_teaching_en/04-teaching/index.md

 Many tips are either repeated in all the sources or are very similar to each other (in a different order).
 I took ten of these tips and added considerations for teaching online.

-## The tips for online live coding.
+## The tips for participatory online live coding.

 ### 1. Be seen and heard.